Chandradithya8/HealthApp/README.md

 ## CONTRIBUTE 💻
+You can use this project for further developing it and adding your work in it.
+If you use this project, kindly mention the original source of the project and mention the link of this repo in your report.
 Please read [CONTRIBUTING.md](https://github.com/Chandradithya8/HealthApp/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.